aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mnt/mnt.rst

    :Type: integer
    :Examples: ``--mnt-err-hist 1``

-Activates the histogram of the number of errors per frame.
+Activate the histogram of the number of errors per frame.
 Sets also the maximum number of bit error per frame included in the histogram (0 is no limit).

 .. _mnt-mnt-err-hist-path: